Interpreting type theory in a quasicategory: a Yoneda approach

-The goal is to construct an object that consists in a universe for $\mathbf{S}$ in an adequate sense.
-This is more involved than adding, for instance, pullbacks along fibrations because the construction of universes in a model category will be done relying on some sophisticated technology which has been introduced by Shulman in \cite{shulman2019}.
+The goal is to construct an object that provides a universe for $\mathbf{S}$ in an adequate sense.
+This is more involved than adding, for instance, pullbacks along fibrations because the construction of universes in a model category will be realized relying on some sophisticated technology that has been introduced by Shulman in \cite{shulman2019}.

 We start by recalling what it means for a universe to be univalent, first in a quasicategory, then in a model category.
-The first definition stems from Theorem 6.28 in \cite{rasekh2018cso} (in a situation where it is formulated in terms of complete segal spaces rather than quasicategories):
+The first definition stems from Theorem 6.28 in \cite{rasekh2018cso} (in a situation where it is formulated in terms of complete Segal spaces rather than quasicategories):